CREATE YOUR FREE ACCOUNT

 Hamburg is the second-largest city in Germany, the economic powerhouse of Europe.
 The city lies on the river Elbe, and the Hamburg Metropolitan Region has a population of over five million.
 Hamburg is an important transport hub, a center for media and industry, and a city with many high-income residents.
 Its port is one of the most important in the world.
 You cannot afford to ignore the benefits of ocean freight to Hamburg if you are an entrepreneur or exporter.

 Hamburg has for centuries been a major commercial center of northern Europe, and is the most important banking city in northern Germany.
 After German reunification, Hamburg’s port became the fastest-growing in Europe.
 The city is also home to a large number of consulates because of its importance as a hub for international trade.
 Hamburg’s heavy industry includes the making of steel, aluminium, and copper, as well as ship-building

-You’ll have two options when planning to a shipment to Hamburg.
+You’ll have two options when planning to send cargo to Hamburg.
 Your shipping volume may call for a full container load (FCL), or you may be able to use a less-than-container load (LCL) by sharing a container.
 Sharing a container with other exporters is also called groupage.
 Groupage offers substantial cost savings by allowing you to pay only for the container space you need.

 A 20-foot shipping container allows you to ship up to 10 standard pallets; a 40-foot container accommodates 22 standard pallets.
 If your shipping volume is at least six standard pallets, you’ll require a full container load (FCL).
 FCL is also best if you wish your goods to remain isolated from those of other exporters in order to avoid any potential for damage that may result from contact with others’ goods.
 Contact iContainers for more information on sending shipment to Hamburg or your international moving to Germany, after you’ve reviewed our rates.